 Qualifications for Master Educator License

-- Hold, or qualify to hold, Wisconsin educator license at the lifetime educator in the area (i.e. subject/level) that they are pursuing master educator license.
+- Hold, or qualify to hold, Wisconsin educator license as a lifetime license in the area (i.e. subject/level) that they are pursuing master educator license.

 - Apply for and successfully complete a national board certification (NBPTS) or Wisconsin master educator assessment process (WMEAP).